 During that time, I worked at Hotel Cap Estel , a luxury property known for its refined hospitality and demanding culinary standards.

 In that environment, excellence extended far beyond cooking alone.
-Ingredient sourcing, technical precision, dining room coordination, and service rhythm operated within a culture where consistency, discipline, and attention to detail were fundamental.
+Ingredient sourcing, technical precision, dining room coordination, service rhythm, and execution discipline operated within a culture where consistency and attention to detail were fundamental.

 Professional Background